Freely-Given-org/Biblelator/Documentation/Development.md

     Python is not as fast and efficient as C or C++, but it is nevertheless an elegant, well-designed computer language that runs quite satisfactorily on most modern computer hardware.
-Also, it can be relatively readable by a non Python programmer.
+Also, it can be relatively readable even by a non Python programmer.

     Another reason for choosing Python is that the source code to the software is usually provided and that it can be easier to read by novices than some other computer languages.
 This is